jon-elofson/the_cruciverbalist/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication (~0.5 days)
+### Phase 1: User Authentication & Profiles (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to create accounts and sign in and out of the site.
+Users will also have public profiles and home pages created with the Backbone app.

 [Details][phase-one]

-### Phase 2: Puzzles, Clues, Answers (~3.5 days)
+### Phase 2: Puzzles, Clues, Answers (~3 days)
 In this phase, I am going to make Rails models for my clues, puzzles, and answers.
 I will build associations between the models.
 I will make a Backbone app and api controllers for all three of these models.
 By the end of this phase, users will be able to create new puzzle grids and fill them in with answers.
 They will also be able to create clues and associate them with answers.

 [Details][phase-two]